muzafferarikan/gNOMO2/README.md

-# gNOMO2
-A comprehensive and modular pipeline for integrated multi-omics analysis of microbiomes
+# gNOMO2: a comprehensive and modular pipeline for integrated multi-omics analysis of microbiomes

 If you use this tool, please cite the preprint:
 Arikan M, Muth T. (2023) gNOMO2: a comprehensive and modular pipeline for integrated